Kristin Hickman: Scholarship and citations

-Hickman's scholarship has been published in highly regarded law journals including Columbia Law Review, Virginia Law Review, and Georgetown Law Journal.
+Hickman's scholarship has been published in highly regarded law journals, including Columbia Law Review, Virginia Law Review, and Georgetown Law Journal.
 According to HeinOnline, by 2020, her articles have been cited almost 1,500 times by courts and other scholars.
 In March 2020, she was ranked as the second most cited author in the field of Tax Administration and the third most cited in the field of Tax Law according to Google Scholar.
 A 2018 scholarly impact survey of tenured faculty at U.S. law schools cited her as one of the 4 most "highly-cited scholars who work partly in [tax]".

 Her articles are regularly cited in United States Court decisions and have been directly referenced in several United States Supreme Court Decisions including United States v.
 Mead Corp and City of Arlington, Texas v.
 FCC.
-In its 2011 Mayo decision, the "U.S. Supreme Court accepted Hickman’s interpretation of the Chevron standard of judicial review of agency regulations, ruling [...]
+In its 2011 Mayo decision, the "U.S. Supreme Court accepted Hickman's interpretation of the Chevron standard of judicial review of agency regulations, ruling [...]
 Chevron, and more broadly the APA, should apply to tax regulations."

 In 2015, Hickman became co-author of the Administrative Law Treatise with Richard J. Pierce Jr.

 Blogs and online publications

-Hickman writes informal legal opinions on several online outlets including Twitter (as @khickmanjd), her own OfInterest Blog, the Yale Journal on Regulation Notice and Comment Blog, TaxProf Blog, and Jotwell.
+Hickman writes informal legal opinions on several online outlets including Twitter, her own OfInterest Blog, the Yale Journal on Regulation Notice and Comment Blog, TaxProf Blog, and Jotwell.
 Although these postings are more informal than her scholarly articles, many have attracted interest from other academics and lawyers including SCOTUSblog.

 Other affiliations

 Hickman is a Public Member of the Administrative Conference of the United States.
 She is a member of the American College of Tax Counsel.
-She is a member of the Governing Council of the American Bar Association’s Section of Administrative Law and Regulatory Practice.
+She is a member of the Governing Council of the American Bar Association's Section of Administrative Law and Regulatory Practice.